Supabase

 Assign a

-or your own implementation ofIUserAuthorizationResolver
+CustomFolderAuthResolveror your own implementation ofIUserAuthorizationResolver.After login, call:

 resolver.SetUserId(uid); resolver.SetToken(jwt); SupabaseAuthRelay.FireLoggedIn(uid);